icons8/lunacy-docs/docs/autolayout.md

     Nothing unfixable by `Ctrl + Z`, but still an inconvenience.

-3. You can add auto layouts to any frame with any kind of content: the frame can include just layers or a mix of <a href="https://lunacy.docs.icons8.com/layers/" target="_blank">layers</a>, <a href="https://lunacy.docs.icons8.com/basics/#frames" target="_blank">frames</a>, and <a href="https://lunacy.docs.icons8.com/components/" target="_blank">components</a>.
-All these elements will be affected by auto layout settings unless you exclude them (for example, using absolute position, which we will go over below.
+3. You can add auto layouts to any frame with any kind of content: the frame can include just layers or a mix of <a href="https://lunacy.docs.icons8.com/layers/" target="_blank">layers</a> and <a href="https://lunacy.docs.icons8.com/basics/#frames" target="_blank">frames</a>.
+All the elements will be affected by auto layout settings unless you exclude them (for example, using absolute position, which we will go over below.

 ## [Creating an auto layout frame](#creating-auto-layout)